 In Europe, the percentage of people affected with head lice increased to 22.4%.
 This is a large number but not all people affected know how to deal with this.

 Addressing the source of the head lice and the possible infestations in your household is crucial to ensure that none of your family members will experience having lice again.

 Suffering from head lice infestation has physical, mental, and social consequences.

 Untreated head lice can damage the scalp and the overall health of the hair.
 If the hair follicles become clogged, hair loss can occur.
 Because of the constant itching, there is also a risk of damaging the scalp and introducing infection.

 The constant tickling sensation of something moving in the hair can be distracting and annoying.
 This causes irritability and will affect the overall mood of a person.
 In addition, an infected person might also experience sleeplessness because of the itching.

 Aside from the health and emotional implications of having lice infestation, there will also be social consequences when people avoid someone with a lice infestation.
 They may be socially shunned, which can have lasting psychological results, especially among children.

-There are “no-nit policy” policies in other schools prohibiting infected children from going to school or joining other children.
+Other schools have “no-nit policy” policies prohibiting infected children from going to school or joining other children.

 How To Get Rid Of Lice On Mattress? – Summary

-If not addressed immediately, lice infestation causes physical, mental, and social consequences.
+Lice infestation causes physical, mental, and social consequences if not addressed immediately.